 The congregation would no longer need to circumcise the flesh but rather our hearts must be symbolically cut.
 No longer were the letters of the Law to be ones of bondage to the external but, now they are to guide the inner man.
 We have been emancipated from the letter of the Law to follow His Laws that are now written on our hearts.
 We are now at liberty, no longer subject to the oppressions of the ceremonial ritual Law.

-Because of the Jews rejection of the marriage invitation, they are to be killed and their city and temple destroyed.
+Because the Jew rejects the marriage invitation, they are to be killed and their city and temple destroyed.
 So, it was in 70AD four Roman Legions under the Roman General Titus burned the city to the ground.
 The survivors were deported to work in the mines, to be sold as slaves, or sent to the games in Rome.

 And the angel said to me, “Write this: Blessed are those who are invited to the marriage supper of the Lamb.”
 And he said to me, “These are true words of God.”
 Rev. 19:9